pikesley/catering-college/README.md

 What does it do?
 ----------------

 Chef server depends on a truckload of not-necessarily-easy-to-install things.
+We mostly follow [this](http://wiki.opscode.com/display/chef/Installing+Chef+Server+Manually) with a detour into RVM and Ruby 1.9.2.

 The script:

-+ Installs RVM
-+ Installs Ruby 1.9.2 (which isn't yet in the Ubuntu repos)
 + Installs CouchDB
-+ Installs RabbitMQ
++ Installs and configures RabbitMQ
 + Installs Sun Java 1.6 (using [this witchcraft](https://github.com/flexiondotorg/oab-java6))
 + Installs OpsCode's Gecode
++ Installs RVM
++ Installs Ruby 1.9.2 (which isn't yet in the Ubuntu repos)
 + Installs the Chef gems (with rvmsudo, which is awesome)
 + Configures the Chef server
 + Creates upstart scripts for each of the Chef components
 + Installs nginx to proxy the Chef server WebUI

+These steps are mostly idempotent.

 How to use it
 -------------